bhaddacak/paliplatform/README.md

 “Pāli studies made enjoyable”

 ## Building the program
-To understand this codebase, the knowledge of Java and Java Platform Module System (JPMS) is essential.
+To understand this codebase, the knowledge of Java and Java Platform Module System (JPMS) is essential, also the ability to use Java library such as JavaFX.
 As you can see in the file arrangement (see below), the project consists of several modules.
 Some are tightly coupled together, and some are loosely linked by services.
 You can check these by seeing `module-info.java` in each module.

 ### Tools
 By the previous information, I suppose that the developers are familiar with this knowledge already.
 So, I will not tell you how to install and use Java/Ant.
 I will just list the tools I use as follows: